Anna Asti discography

-The discography of Russian singer Anna Asti includes three studio albums and twelve singles.
+The discography of Russian singer Anna Asti includes three studio albums and fourteen singles.

 At the end of 2021, Asti announced the beginning of her solo career.
 On 14 January 2022, she released her debut single "Feniks", which reached number 15 on Billboard's Russia Songs chart.
 In April 2022, the singer released a joint track with Philipp Kirkorov called "Khobbi".
 On 3 June 2022, the track "Po baram" was released and pre-order for the debut solo album Feniks was opened.
 It was released on 24 June 2022.
 On October 21, the track "Noch'yu na kukhne" was released, and on December 23, a cover of the song "Zvenit yanvarskaya vyuga" for the film Self-Irony of Fate.
 By the end of the year, Asti became one of the most popular artists in Russia on streaming platforms, the album Feniks and the single "Po baram" also became the leaders of various ratings.
 On 28 April 2023, the single "Veryu v tebya" was released.
 On July 14, the track "Tsaritsa" was released.
 On September 29, the release of the second album Tsaritsa took place.
 Both the track and the album became the most popular releases of the year, thanks to which Asti was again named the most popular artist according to some streaming services, including Yandex Music.
 On the chart-publishing platform TopHit, the singer took first place in the All Media rating in Russia.
 In 2024, the singer released the single "Topit", which entered the top three of the Russian Airplay chart, as well as "Ya khochu byt..." in collaboration with Igor Krutoy.
 On 30 May 2025, the release of the third studio album Vysshiye sily took place.